 Doctor Who: The scientist Osgood in "Day of the Doctor" is told by the Zygon taking her form that she's the ugly one, unlike her pretty sister.
 Osgood is played by an extremely attractive actress with an unflattering hairstyle, nerd glasses and a Doctor Who-fangirl scarfnote Although considering the audience this was meant for, that might have been the intention all along.
 Possibly Justified in that the Zygon was going off her own opinion of herself rather than objective reality.

-Dollhouse: Mellie, played by the actress Miracle Laurie, complains that she's Hollywood Pudgy and can't get dates because she lives in LA and has to compete with all the girls that aren't.
-Her love interest doesn't care, and neither does the audience, because by any realistic standard, she is beautiful.
+Dollhouse: Mellie, played by the actress Miracle Laurie, complains that she's pudgy and can't get dates because she lives in LA and has to compete with all the girls that aren't.
+Her love interest doesn't care, and neither does the audience, because despite being a few pounds overweight, she's still kinda cute.
 Later exploited when it is revealed that she is a planted agent with a timid personality specifically designed to ensnare her target.

 Downton Abbey: Edith Crawley may be outshone by her sisters (her less outgoing personality and slightly dowdy outfits have something to do with it),but she certainly isn't ugly.
 Yet her sister Mary and even their parents constantly harp on how Edith is homely and destined to be a lonely spinster.
 Word of God: “The casting of Edith was a challenge.
 Just as you would never cast a boring actor to play a bore, so, when you are casting a plain character, the last thing you want is a plain actress.
 It’s a trick, really.
 You need someone who is attractive, but in a different way, allowing the others to act as if she were plain.
 This will give the audience the sensation that they can see her inner beauty.
 But of course they’re not looking at her inner beauty, they’re looking at her outer beauty.
 Laura Carmichael is just as pretty as Michelle Dockery and Jessica Brown Findlay, but she’s got that slightly more reserved English face.
 The characters act that she’s the least fetching of the sisters, but she isn’t.
 They are, all three, very beguiling.” —Julian Fellowes, The Complete Scripts, Season 1, page 322.